 Keep your promises

-This is you’re the vow you make to your customers.
+This is the vow you make to your customers.
 And when things go wrong, ensure that you make them right.
 Don’t give them a reason to support your competitors.

 Share your customers’ values